csfCodes/Simplest-Daily-Spending-Tracker/README.md

 **Files and folders** :-
 1. Applicaton file (Daily Expense Tracker.vbs) - To run (Just double click and do what the UI says).
-2. A fileder (All Records) - This along with 2 text files with in this folder gets created after entering a transaction.
+2. A fileder (All Records) - This along with 2 text files with in this folder gets created (on the same location where application file is present) after entering a transaction.
       1. Daily Expense Records.txt - This has each and every transactions which you have entered.
 Don't worry about running the application more than once in a day or entering the date.
 It is all taken care of.
 This can be used for referring old data for your analysis.
       2. Daily Total Spendings.txt - This has total amount spent each day written clearly.

 Guess many people like Simplicity (Yo!, I do too).
 This is for you guys.
-Enjoy!!  😉  😉
+Enjoy!! 😉😉

 P.S: All feedbacks, ideas and PR's are much appriciated.
 Please read README file before using.
 Thanks.
 Peace.